 As an older runner, you’ll especially want to make sure that you have enough time to recover.
 This will help reduce your chance of injury and just make running more fun overall.
 So get your 7-9 hours of sleep every night and don’t be afraid to take brief naps in the afternoon!

 While you still might be intimidated about getting back into running in your 50s, hopefully, it’s a little less scary now.
-The best thing you can do is get involved with a group of other runners like you so that you can encourage one another in your goals!
+The best thing you can do is get involved with a group of other runners like yourself, so that you can encourage one another in your goals.

 While you likely want different things from running than someone who is younger, running is good for the soul and body no matter what age you are.
 Good luck on your journey to get into running!
 You can do it!